Unknown years of Jesus: Japan

 Some people in Japan have believed that Jesus visited them during the lost years and possibly survived the crucifixion to remain in Japan for the rest of his life.
-The legend exists in a village named Shingō, Aomori.
+The legend exists in a village named Shingō, Aomori, and the supposed tomb Kirisuto no Haka.

 Artistic and literary renditions

 In 1996, the documentary Mysteries of the Bible presented an overview of the theories related to the travels of Jesus to India and interviewed a number of scholars on the subject.

 Edward T. Martin's book King of Travelers: Jesus' Lost Years in India (2008) was used as the basis for Paul Davids' film Jesus in India (2008) shown on the Sundance Channel.
 The book and film cover Martin's search for Notovitch's claimed "Life of Issa."

 The book Lamb: The Gospel According to Biff, Christ's Childhood Pal, by Christopher Moore, is a fictional comedy which tells the story of Jesus's adolescence and his travels to India and China from the point of view of Jesus's best friend Biff.